PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

               <b>Method for payment registration</b>
           </td>
           <td>
-            Select when and how orders with the payment method Payone are marked as paid in your plentymarkets system.<br /> <strong>Manually/Event procedure</strong>: Select this option if you wish to manually book incoming payment or to set up an event procedure booking incoming payment. <br />
+            Select when and how orders with the payment method BS PAYONE are marked as paid in your plentymarkets system.<br /> <strong>Manually/Event procedure</strong>: Select this option if you wish to manually book incoming payment or to set up an event procedure booking incoming payment. <br />
-            <strong>Directly after authorisation:</strong>: Select this option if incoming payment should be booked directly after completion of the checkout process in the online store and successful authorisation by Payone.
+            <strong>Directly after authorisation:</strong>: Select this option if incoming payment should be booked directly after completion of the checkout process in the online store and successful authorisation by BS PAYONE.
          </td>
       </tr>
    </tbody>